noronhaa/ee-test-automation-framework/README.md

 # Hotel Booking Form Automation Framework

-This is a Test Automation Framework for writing front end UI web automated tests using Webdriver and TestNG and back end API tests using RestAssured.
-It utilises Frameworkium-UI, a framework for writing maintainable Front End tests using Selenium Webdriver.
+This is a Test Automation Framework testing a hotel booking form website, it has been built to demonstrate capabilities writing front end UI web automated tests using Webdriver and TestNG and back end
+API tests using RestAssured.

+It utilises
+[Frameworkium-UI](https://github.com/noronhaa/frameworkium-ui), a framework for writing maintainable Front End tests using Selenium Webdriver.
 Abstracting away the complexities allowing us to get up and running writing clean maintainable tests straight away without having to reinvent the wheel.